-Beet seeds are actually a cluster of ~2-6 seeds.
-Sow thinly about 1-3″ apart.
-After germination, snip or pull out the weaker seedlings out of the cluster.
-Thin beets to about 3-4″ apart, utilizing the beet greens in salads and baby beets as you wish.
-Beets can be harvested at full size or anytime after their tops have poked up out of the ground.
-Beets may be left for a week or two after maturity in the soil to increase their storage time, however, their texture will become slightly woody.
+Plant Spacing: Beet seeds are actually a cluster of ~2-6 seeds.
+Sow thinly about 1″-3″ apart, in rows 12″-24″ apart.
+After germination, snip or pull out the weaker seedlings from the cluster.
+Thin to 4″ between plants.

+Harvest: 65-70 days; can be harvested at full-size or anytime after their tops have poked up out of the ground; utilize the greens for salads; may be left for a week or two after maturity in soil to increase storage time, though texture may become slightly woody;

 Grows Well With: Bush beans, onions, lettuce, kohlrabi and most members of the Cabbage family

 Grows Poorly With: Pole beans, field mustard, charlock

 Potential Problems: Damping off; cutworms; aphids; flea beetles; cabbage looper; blister beetles; beet webworms; grasshoppers; snails and slugs; leafminer larvae; mosaic virus; downy mildew; cracked roots; June beetle larvae;

 Uses & Cooking Suggestions: Great cooked, grated raw in salads, juiced, pickled or processed.
 Also good for storage.